AttackPattern/CSharpAnalytics/README.md

 * Social sharing events
 * Basic page navigation activity

-To use it simply add the following two lines to your app.xaml.cs:
+To use it simply add two lines to your app.xaml.cs:

 **Start analytics** with this line in App.OnLaunched directly before  Window.Current.Activate()